 - 1 package mushroom ravioli (cheese ravioli is a fine substitute)

 - Cook the squash by placing the whole squash on a silicon-lined baking sheet in a 375°F oven.
 Cook 60 minutes or until squash is soft and the sides buckle.
 Remove from oven, allow to cool.

 - Cut squash, peel off skin, remove seeds.
 Scoop the pulp into freezer-safe containers and remove as much air as possible.
 Thaw before cooking.

 - Cook ravioli according to package directions.
 Drain, but keep back some water.

-- Add defrosted squash to a saucepan; heat slowly over medium heat.
+- Add defrosted squash, purchased squash or canned pumpkin to a saucepan; heat slowly, stirring, over medium-low heat.
 Add pasta water to thin.
 Season with 1/2 teaspoon salt, 1/4 teaspoon pepper and nutmeg.
-Cook until heated through.
+Cook until heated through and thick.

 - In a small skillet, melt butter over low heat.
 Add whole sage leaves.
 Cook butter and sage, stirring occasionally until butter begins to brown, 4-5 minutes.
 Watch closely as it can quickly go from brown (nutty) to black (burnt).

 - When ready to serve, place cooked pasta in servings bowls, topped with squash.
 Drizzle 1-2 teaspoons browned butter over squash.
 Top with fried sage leaves.
 Sprinkle with cheese.